paul-sedlmayr/PIDT/content/index.md

 > ##### Goal of the Study
 > Examine the effectiveness of Digital Games in [[Glossar#STEM|STEM]] education for [[Glossar#K12|K12]] students and higher education students
 > ##### Main Finding
-> Overall, **Digital Games have a [[Effect sizes#Moderate effect size for Digital Games vs. other Instructional Methods|moderate overall effect size]] in promoting learning achievement**, compared to other instructional methods.
+> **Digital Games have a [[Effect sizes#Moderate effect size for Digital Games vs. other Instructional Methods|moderate overall effect size]] in promoting learning achievement**, compared to other instructional methods.
 This suggests that Digital Games are a suitable educational method.
 > ##### Other Findings
 > - Finding 1